Drugmaker Shire bids $30 billion for Baxter spin-off Baxalta

 Last year Shire itself was the target of a failed $50 billion takeover attempt by AbbVie (ABBV.N), since when its shares have risen to a premium to AbbVie's offer on growing optimism for its line-up of high-priced niche medicines.

-The AbbVie deal unraveled after the U.S. government changed the rules on American companies domiciling overseas to take advantage of lower corporate tax rates.
+The AbbVie deal unravelled after the U.S. government changed the rules on American companies domiciling overseas to take advantage of lower corporate tax rates.

 Shire is, however, using its relatively low tax status as a selling point on this new deal, saying a combined group would have a 16-17 percent effective tax rate by 2017, down from around 21-24 percent for Baxalta.